efroostrf/drivers-tracking/infrastructure/mongo-replica-set/README.md

 - Verify passwords in `.env` match those used during setup
 - Confirm `authSource=admin` is specified in connection string
 - Check user exists: `db.getUsers()` in admin database

+### MongoDB Exporter Issues

+If exporters fail to start or show authentication errors:

+- Verify `MONGO_PROMETHEUS_PASSWORD` in `.env` matches the password used during setup
+- Check exporter logs: `docker logs mongo-exporter-1`
+- Ensure the prometheus user was created successfully
+- Verify the exporter can reach the MongoDB node: `docker exec mongo-exporter-1 wget -qO- http://localhost:9216/metrics`

+If exporters show "connection refused":

+- Ensure the corresponding MongoDB container is healthy
+- Check that the exporter's `depends_on` condition is satisfied
+- Verify network connectivity between containers

 ## References